Areas and suburbs in Istanbul

 Alkent 2000 is another well-developed, large housing estate located about an hour’s drive west of central Istanbul.
 The site contains its own sporting facilities, supermarket options and malls nearby.
 Though it is quite a commute from central Istanbul, it is 10 minutes away from the main international school in Istanbul.
 Generally speaking, it is a popular choice for expats with school-going children, but otherwise it can leave expats feeling fairly isolated.

-Most expats tend to live on the European side, but there is a thriving expat community on the Asian side as well.
-The Asian side has many site options and many are set among stunning greenery overlooking the Bosphorus.
+Most expats tend to live on the European side, but there is also a thriving expat community on the Asian side of Istanbul.
+There are many site options and a number of them are set among stunning greenery overlooking the Bosphorus.